Welcome to Coach Brannen's World Geography Class.

 Homework: It is vital that you complete the work assigned in class.
 Keep your homework in a separate section in your notebook, even after it is graded.
 This will ensure that your grades are recorded accurately in the computer and that you receive credit for all work you have attempted.

-Tests: There will be approximately three major tests each six weeks in addtion to the cumulative six weeks test.
+Tests: There will be approximately five major tests each nine weeks in addtion to the cumulative nine weeks test.
 No test grade will be dropped and corrections may be made on any test on which you make below a 70.
 Cheating on a test will result in a zero.

 Make-up Work: It is the responsibility of the student to obtain all work missed due to an absence.
 The student will have the amount of days they were absent plus one to turn in any missed assignment or to schedule a missed test.
 Any work not turned in within this time will receive a grade of zero.